centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-vcs-restapi.md

 ## Prerequisites

-To control your Cisco VCS, the Rest API must be configured (you must have a username/password pair in particular).
+To monitor your Cisco VCS, the Rest API must be configured (you must have a username/password pair to authenticate to it).
-For more informations see the [Rest API documentation](https://www.cisco.com/c/en/us/support/unified-communications/telepresence-video-communication-server-vcs/products-installation-and-configuration-guides-list.html)
+For more information see the [Rest API documentation](https://www.cisco.com/c/en/us/support/unified-communications/telepresence-video-communication-server-vcs/products-installation-and-configuration-guides-list.html)

 ## Installing the monitoring connector